cloud-art/dotfiles-hyprland/scripts/drive/README.md

 ## Drive

-Script using `rclone` package to mount google-drive storage into `/mnt/drive`
+Scripts using `rclone` package to mount or sync google-drive storage

 **Before using install and set up `rclone` package.**